 - Secured debts of less than $1,257,850 (these dollar amounts are usually increased every 3 years according to a set formula)

-At the Law Offices of Blake Goodman PC, we will be able to look at your financial situation and help you decide if you qualify for Chapter 13 bankruptcy, Chapter 7, or if you need bankruptcy at all.
+At Blake Goodman, PC, Bankruptcy and Debt Settlement Attorneys, we will be able to look at your financial situation and help you decide if you qualify for Chapter 13 bankruptcy, Chapter 7, or if you need bankruptcy at all.
 Schedule a consultation and we will discuss your situation together.
 The first consultation is FREE.